-As the marijuana industry grows and is legalized, health professionals are trying to keep up with the changes this entails for their communities, such as an increase in marijuana smoking and exposure to secondhand marijuana smoke.
-Regardless of the debate of possible benefits of marijuana products, there is simply no need to use them inside shared air spaces (such as workplaces, public places, and multi-unit housing) where others are then subject to the hazardous secondhand smoke or secondhand aerosol from electronic smoking devices.
+As the marijuana/cannabis industry grows and is legalized, public health professionals are adapting to what this entails for their smokefree laws and policies, such as an increase in marijuana smoking and exposure to secondhand marijuana smoke.
+Regardless of the debate of possible benefits of marijuana products, there is simply no need to use them inside shared air spaces (such as workplaces, public places, colleges, and multi-unit housing) where others are then subject to the hazardous secondhand smoke.
 Just like traditional cigarettes, marijuana should be used in ways that don’t impact the health of others.

-For more information, refer to ANRF’s Secondhand Marijuana Smoke fact sheet:
+For more information, refer to ANR’s Secondhand Marijuana Smoke fact sheet

 Secondhand Marijuana Smoke Contains Hundreds of Chemicals